Niolon Train Station, Destination Integration !

 Vocational training in the catering services and tourist reception, as well as in the sale of local products and of ecologically grown produce.

-For almost two years now, the T’Cap21 association has devoted itself to an innovative project furthering social inclusion, and which aspires to bring a majestic edifice back to life on the Côte Bleue (Blue Coast) : the Niolon Train Station.
+Since 2019, the T’Cap21 association has devoted itself to an innovative project furthering social inclusion, and which aspires to bring a majestic edifice back to life on the Côte Bleue (Blue Coast) : the Niolon Train Station.

 It is there that the T’cap21 association wishes to develop a comprehensive project centered around personal and professional training in a mainstream environment :